 Pausing in the middle of the long avenue, his brother says, “All this.”
 With a generous sweep of his hand, he includes it all, careful not to neglect the extravagant stretch of asphalt itself.
 Riverside is far from busy, despite its breadth, and the avenue has fallen far from the time of its conception, when some city engineer imagined heavy traffic streaming east across the river.

 They weave their way among the street punks outside the cafe, skateboard punks and arts punks and punks on pills.
 The kids let loose a volley of sarcastic greetings, and Bill’s brother receives them with a plummy royal wave.
 “It’s great to see you!"

 My writing projects include the books promoted above, theatre projects in the Netherlands, and a longstanding travel blog.
-For now, this website only features the books.
-In the future, I hope to expand into more activities.
-Please check in every so often.
+Check the Theatre page for plays I'm staging.

 I am Dana Roskey, born and raised in the U.S., currently living with my family in the Netherlands.